Texas Evictions 101: Legal Timelines, Landlord Rights, and How to Protect Your Investment

 - Be delivered in one of three legally acceptable ways: in person to the tenant or any resident 16+, by mail to the property, or posted on the inside of the main entry door

 Critical: Texas law specifies the notice must be posted on the inside of the main entry door — not the outside, not the door frame.
 This specific requirement trips up self-managing landlords who post it on the outside.
 Incorrect posting can invalidate your notice and require you to start over.
+If you can't access the interior, mail delivery is the safer alternative — use certified mail with return receipt for documentation.

-Step 2: File the Eviction Suit
+Step 2: File the Eviction Suit (Forcible Entry and Detainer)

 Step 3: Attend the JP Court Hearing

 If the tenant doesn't appear: default judgment for possession in your favor.
+This is the most common outcome — roughly 60–70% of Texas eviction cases result in default judgment.

 Step 4: The 5-Day Appeal Window